aleblancbio/timescale/README.md

 ## Get information on the package

-This file give an overview of the package and is available from main folder of the GitHub project as well as a vignette to be available once the package is installed.
+This file give an overview of the package and is available from main folder of the GitHub project.
+The information has also been replicated as a vignette, to be available once the package is installed.
 The vignette can be accessed through the following command lines:

     library(timescale)
     browseVignettes("timescale")